jokva/talks/rediscovering-fire/source/context.rst

 Summary
 -------
-This section fleshes out the context and requirements that underpins the desgin of segyio, and provides a rationale for decisions made, that will be discussed in later sections.
+This section fleshes out the context and requirements that underpins the design of segyio, and provides a rationale for decisions made, that will be discussed in later sections.
 In short, segyio should be: